+In the main text we noted that achieving the criterion $t^{x,y}_{\rm meas}\sim t^z_{\rm meas}=\tau$ requires position squeezing of the wavepacket by approximately seven orders of magnitude.
+Here we discuss the hardware implementation and dissipation budget.

 Optical squeezing is the most common technique for microscopic objects.
-However, momentum recoil due to photon scattering induce decoherence and heating on the levitated objects, the rate of which scales with the object size\cite{rahman2016burning,neumeier2022fast,chang2010cavity}.
-For large mass $\sim10^{-15}$kg, this approach becomes infeasible, the coherence time is only $\sim10^{-6}$s.
-Alternatively, one may adopt diamagnetic trapping for squeezing\cite{leng2021mechanical,zheng2020room,matsko2020mechanical,walker2019measurement}.
-Diamagnetic trapping typically operates at much lower frequencies compare to its optical counterpart, therefore, making it advantageous to hold large masses.
-Potential energy per unit volume of a diamagnetic mass in trapped in magnetic field reads:
+However, the momentum recoil due to photon scattering induces decoherence and heating on levitated objects, the rate of which scales with the object's size \cite{rahman2016burning,neumeier2022fast}.
+For a large mass $\sim 10^{-15}\,$kg this approach becomes infeasible: the resulting coherence time would be only $\sim 10^{-6}\,$s.
+Alternatively, one may adopt diamagnetic trapping for squeezing \cite{leng2021mechanical,zheng2020room,matsko2020mechanical,walker2019measurement}.
+Diamagnetic trapping typically operates at much lower frequencies than its optical counterpart, making it advantageous for holding large masses.
+The potential energy per unit volume of a diamagnetic mass trapped in a magnetic field reads

-where $\chi_m$ is the mass magnetic susceptibility, $\mu_0$ is the magnetic permeability in vacuum, $g$ is the gravitational acceleration, $B$ is induction of the magnetic field when the particle is absent and $r$ is the vertical displacement.
+where $\chi_m$ is the mass magnetic susceptibility, $\mu_0$ is the vacuum magnetic permeability, $g$ is the gravitational acceleration, $B$ is the induction of the magnetic field when the particle is absent, and $r$ is the vertical displacement.

-The mechanical frequency is therefore:
+The mechanical frequency is therefore

-where $\frac{\partial B}{\partial r}$ is the field gradient.
+where $\partial B/\partial r$ is the field gradient.

-To control the motional superposition state during the squeezing procedure, the thermal decoherence rate $\gamma_{th}=\bar{n}\gamma$ needs to be suppressed, where $\gamma$ is the mechanical dissipation rate and $\bar{n}=\frac{k_B T}{\hbar \omega_m}$ is the average phonon number.
-To keep coherence during $n $ periods of quarter oscillations, the dissipation rate must, therefore, satisfy the following relation:
+To control the motional superposition state during the squeezing procedure, the thermal decoherence rate $\gamma_{\rm th}=\bar{n}\gamma$ needs to be suppressed, where $\gamma$ is the mechanical dissipation rate and $\bar{n}=k_B T/(\hbar \omega_m)$ is the average phonon number.
+To keep coherence during $n$ quarter-period oscillations, the dissipation rate must satisfy

-In order to achieve the required squeezing, 7 times of successive changes between two periods of harmonic potentials of 100Hz and 1000Hz would suffice.
-The environmental temperature can be kept at $\sim10mK$ with commercial dilution refrigerator.
-The dissipation rate then must be kept below micro-hertz $\gamma<1\mu $ Hz.
+To achieve the required squeezing, $n=7$ successive switches between two harmonic potentials of frequencies 100\,Hz and 1000\,Hz suffice.
+The environmental temperature can be kept at $\sim 10\,$mK with a commercial dilution refrigerator.
+The dissipation rate must then be kept below microhertz, $\gamma<1\,\mu$Hz.